Workplace Mental Well-being Campaign 2021

 5. Tips on Supporting Your Employees’ Mental Well-being Posters

-6. Interview with industry leader
+6. Interviews with industry leaders

 Watch this video interview with Ms Lyn Lee, Chief Diversity and Inclusion Officer from Royal Dutch Shell PLC, and find out the mental well-being initiatives which Shell has embarked on and her personal passion behind this topic.